Why size matters: Saltationism, creativity, and the reign of the DiNOs

 No mainstream scientist today embraces the term “macromutation” or “saltation”.
 Whenever anyone invokes saltationism, macromutations or “hopeful monsters”, there is a backlash.
 In 2008 there was a piece by science journalist Olivia Judson that invoked “hopeful monsters”, and this provoked an apoplectic response from Jerry Coyne.
 When Nature published a newsy piece entitled “Evolution: Revenge of the hopeful monster“, Coyne again was included to urge caution.

 The reason for this is that the number of well documented exceptions to phenotypic gradualism uncovered by evo-devo and quantitative genetics in 25 years is small.
 When someone has to write a whole book to cover the topic, then it will be large enough to warrant some attention: today all the examples can be covered— and have been covered multiple times— in a single review paper.
+This is why, even in evo-devo, phenotypic variations are described as the raw materials for evolution.

 More importantly, we remain committed to the Darwinian position on the underlying issues— how new things come about, and how to study evolution.
 When Kirschner & Gerhardt challenged the argument that selection is creative, Charlesworth rebutted their claims in a book review in Science, invoking the Modern Synthesis argument that selection creates improbable combinations out of the abundance of the gene pool.
 When Nei rejected this same argument as hand-waving, the book review by Wright (2013) in the conservative journal Evolution dismissed it, citing “persuasive arguments” made long ago: